 Follow Size Rules

 It is very important to follow the size rules for your baby carrier.
 Take into consideration the size of your baby and take note of what methods to use for each age.
+Infants, for example, require an insert to make some baby carriers safer.

 Try a Variety of Positions